decaf-dev/vaultexplorer.com/docs/guides/filter-by-all-tags.md

 title: Filter by all tags
 ---

-This guide will help you to setup filtering for tags that appear either in frontmatter or the body of markdown notes.
+This guide will help you set up filtering for tags that appear either in the frontmatter or the body of your markdown notes.

 This guide assumes that you have activated [premium features](/docs/premium) for your vault.

 ## Create a property rule

-1. Add a new filter group
+1. Add a filter group
 2. Add a filter rule
 3. Click the property type dropdown.
 Change it from **text** to **list**
 4. Click the property name dropdown.
 Change it from **select a property** to **tags**